-On top of that, the majority of Juris doctorate programs also include some form of internship or practicum for graduates to obtain practical knowledge as well.
+On top of that, the majority of Juris doctorate programs also include some form of internship, externship, or practicum for graduates to obtain practical knowledge as well.

 How Long Does It Take To Earn a J.D.
 Degree?

-Law schools accredited by the ABA require a course of study of at least 83 credit hours.
-This means that a J.D. program usually lasts three years (six semesters).
+Law schools accredited by the A.B.A. require a course of study of at least 83 credit hours.
+This means that a J.D. program usually lasts three years of full-time study (six semesters) or longer if you take it part-time.
 This is a crucial (and the longest) step in the process of becoming a lawyer.

 Which Law Schools Can I Attend To Get a J.D.?

-Nowadays, a lot of J.D. programs are paired with a master’s degree in Public Health or Public Policy or other disciplines that have natural synchronicity with law.
+Nowadays, a lot of J.D. programs are paired with a Masters of Public Health (M.P.H.), Public Policy, Masters of Business Administration (M.B.A.), or other disciplines that have natural synchronicity with law.
 This allows you to obtain both degrees simultaneously, as some credit hours are applied to both degrees at the same time.

 Getting a Juris Doctor Degree Online